AdobeDocs/media-analytics.en/help/reporting/metrics/media-starts.md

 ## How this metric is calculated

-The media backend sets `mediaReporting.sessionDetails.isViewed = true` when a [session start](/help/implementation/events/session/session-start.md) event is received.
+The media backend sets this flag when a [session start](/help/implementation/events/session/session-start.md) event is received.
 The reported metric is `1` per session.
-Media starts is reported on the start call, not the close call.
-It is the only Phase 1 metric that does not wait for session close.
+Media starts is reported on the start call, not the close call; it is the only metric that does not wait for session close.
+All other media metrics, including [Content starts](/help/reporting/metrics/content-starts.md), [Content time spent](/help/reporting/metrics/content-time-spent.md), and [Progress markers](/help/reporting/metrics/progress-markers.md), are reported on the close call and are not available in real time during playback.
+[Ad starts](/help/reporting/metrics/ad-starts.md) is the one additional metric reported on its triggering event rather than at close.

 | Reporting system | Source |
 | --- | --- |